Azeret/galIMF/README.md

 * IGIMF in its integrated form

-Based on a local IMF (can be the fixed universal Kroupa IMF or the systematically varying IMF based on [Marks et al. 2012](http://adsabs.harvard.edu/abs/2012MNRAS.422.2246M)), GalIMF will produce the galaxy-wide IMF in a data file with contents: stellar mass [Msun] vs. IGIMF values [number of stars Msun^(-1)] normalized to the total mass of a stellar population (see Yan, Jerabkova, Kroupa 2017, A&A, in press, for details).
+Based on a local IMF (can be the fixed universal Kroupa IMF or the systematically varying IMF based on [Marks et al. 2012](http://adsabs.harvard.edu/abs/2012MNRAS.422.2246M)), GalIMF will produce the galaxy-wide IMF in a data file with contents: stellar mass [Msun] vs. IGIMF values [number of stars Msun^(-1)] normalized to the total mass of a stellar population (see [Yan, Jerabkova, Kroupa 2017](http://adsabs.harvard.edu/abs/2017A%26A...607A.126Y) for details).

 * OSGIMF